-For the sixth time in a row, LEONHARD WEISS has emerged as one of the top 3 employers in the construction industry.
-In the overall ranking, the company with its headquarters in Göppingen/Satteldorf ranks 48th across all industries in Germany in 2019.
+For the eighths time in a row, LEONHARD WEISS emerged as one of the TOP employers in the construction industry (2nd place); in the overall ranking, the company with headquarters in Göppingen / Satteldorf ranks 48th in Germany across all industries.

 With Ralf Schmidt, Stefan Schmidt-Weiss and Alexander Weiss the fourth generation follows in the footsteps of Leonhard Weiß and leading the family-owned company into a successful future as General Managers together with Volker Krauß and Dieter Straub.